intel/ai-reference-models/docs/general/tensorflow/GeneralBestPractices.md

 ## TensorFlow Configuration Settings

-These are the parameters you need to set when running TensorFlow with Intel MKL-DNN.
+These are the parameters you need to set when running TensorFlow with Intel oneDNN.
 A more complete description of these settings can be found in the [performance considerations article](https://software.intel.com/en-us/articles/maximize-TensorFlow-performance-on-cpu-considerations-and-recommendations-for-inference).

 ### TensorFlow Runtime Settings